dhellmann/pymotw-3/source/itertools/index.rst

 ===============================

-The :func:`chain` function takes several iterators as arguments and returns a single iterator that produces the contents of all of them as though they came from a single iterator.
+The :func:`chain` function takes several iterators as arguments and returns a single iterator that produces the contents of all of the inputs as though they came from a single iterator.

 .. literalinclude:: itertools_chain.py
    :caption: